pinksheep

 Quick answer

-Pinksheep is a no-code AI agent builder for teams that want AI workflow automation without diagram editors, hidden logic, or unsafe writes.
+Pinksheep lets any team run real business work with AI without diagram editors, hidden logic, or unsafe writes.

 Once you understand the loop here, you can browse templates, check supported integrations, review security and trust, or see how credits and approval-first workflows connect to pricing.